funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-ua "something"` | :code:`--user-agent "something"`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Set the user-agent to use and set every time we interact with everything which is not our logs sharing system.
+    Set the user-agent to use and set every time we interact with everything which is not the logs sharing system.

 :code:`-v` | :code:`--version`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^